 When is the Best Time of Year to Visit Eryri (Snowdonia)?

-From golden summer evenings to crisp, fog blanketed winter mornings, Wales is a country whose skies are constantly changing; an excellent example of an area where you can experience all four seasons in one day is Eryri (Snowdonia) National Park.
+Mountains, mist, sunshine, showers, from golden summer evenings to crisp, fog blanketed winter mornings, Wales is a country whose skies are constantly changing; an excellent example of an area where you can experience all four seasons in one day is Eryri (Snowdonia) National Park.
 Not so far from civilization that you are unable to stay right in the heart of it, but so far removed that every valley and mountain raised from the ground can immerse you in a dramatic concave of stormy weather and saturated grass, of warmth and wilderness and walking boots caked in mud all in the space of one unplanned trek.

-For some this might sound unpleasant, but for the thousands of visitors who take to Snowdonia’s sweeping summits every month, this is exactly its appeal.
+For some this might sound unpleasant, but for the thousands of visitors who take to Eryri (Snowdonia)'s sweeping summits every month, this is exactly its appeal.
 However, if you do happen to stumble upon the wrong time of year, you might be less pleasantly surprised—unless, of course, you had already planned a long list of exciting indoor activities and charming pub lunches along the way.
-So, you are probably asking, when exactly is the best time to visit Snowdonia and what should I plan while I’m there?
+So, you are probably asking, when exactly is the best time to visit Eryri (Snowdonia) and what should I plan while I'm there?
+Rhyd y Galen Caravan Park is about to explain.

 An approximate explanation of Rhyd y Galen’s climate